About the Program

 To declare the major, you will need to complete these three steps:

 Declare the major as soon as you are eligible.
 You should declare the major no later than the end of your first semester of junior year.
 If you are a transfer student, this means you should declare the major during your first semester at UC Berkeley.

 The honors thesis in Anthropology is the result of an independently-pursued course of research undertaken by qualified students under the mentorship of a faculty thesis advisor.
 An overall GPA of 3.5 and a GPA of 3.65 in the major in courses completed at UC Berkeley is required to qualify for the program.
 The program requires the sponsorship of an anthropology professor as an adviser.
 This advisor should be identified by the end of the junior year.
 A second reader must also be identified, in consultation with the thesis advisor.
 If students want to apply for research funding for summer between junior and senior years, they will benefit by having secured an advisor by January of the junior year.
 The year-long senior thesis course normally begins in the fall of senior year, but can begin in spring of senior year if justified.
-The honors courses, ANTHRO H195A and ANTHRO H195B, count as two of the five elective requirements for the major.
+The honors courses, ANTHRO H195A and ANTHRO H195B, count as two of the five elective requirements for the major and are four unit courses each.

 The Department of Anthropology offers an undergraduate minor in anthropology.
 In order to declare the minor, you will need to complete these three steps: